 Looking for alternatives in agriculture

-Dear friends, I am Jhovany Tinoco born in the Yoro department.
-A picturesque town where the rain of fishes occurs located in the north-central region of the Republic of Honduras in Central America.
+Dear friends I am Jhovany Tinoco born in the department of Yoro, a picturesque town where "fish falls from the sky in the form of rain".
+It is located in the north central region of the Republic of Honduras in Central America.

-Taking families to seek new ways of life survival such as illegal association, crime, and migration from the countryside to the city, also causing a high rate of illiteracy.
-Since parents used their children's workforce.
-Causing truancy as well as dropout.
+This has led families to seek new ways of life for survival such as illicit association, delinquency, and migration from the countryside to the city, also causing a high rate of illiteracy.
+As children are used for forced labor, it has caused school absenteeism as well as school desertion

-On the other hand, the high malnutrition rate as notable in these families.
-This motivated me so that in the 80s I decided to take a career aimed at supporting the small producer, designing, and manufacturing equipment for animal traction.
-That it could facilitate agricultural work and the improvement of its roads to transport its crops.
-Offering this to small peasant families a more humanised work and with better yields in terms of production and productivity of their food.
+On the other hand, the high rate of malnutrition in these families was remarkable.
+This motivated me in the 80's to decide to take a career aimed at supporting small producers, designing, and manufacturing equipment for animal traction that could facilitate the agricultural work and the improvement of their roads for the transport of their crops.
+Offering this to the small farming families a more humanized work and with better yields in terms of production and productivity of their food.

-And guaranteeing food security, not only for family consumption but also for the local market, improving the economy in their homes.
-And with an ecological component, since this equipment does not allow deforestation, soil erosion or contamination of the environment by the emission of gases since with it you can use: your mules, donkeys, horses, and oxen as animals of threw.
+It guarantees food security, not only for family consumption but also for the local market, improving the economy in their homes.
+Plus, with an ecological component, this equipment does not allow deforestation, soil erosion or pollution of the environment by the emission of gases, since you can use it with your mules, donkeys, horses and oxen as draft animals.

 Translation by: Sheila Gálvez

 For years, Comundos has been assisting remote communities throughout the world by teaching critical thinking, media literacy and the use of communication technology.
 To effectively do this, we need your support for computers, translations, courses and social media management.